McRent NZ

 The summer months are the most popular, as winter in Scandinavia usually means driving in snow and limited daylight.

-Driving up to the Arctic Circle in June/July to experience the midnight sun is a popular experience.
-A trip to northern Norway in September and later offers a chance to see the northern lights (aurora borealis).
+Driving above the Arctic Circle from late May through late July (depending on latitude) to experience the midnight sun is a popular trip.
+A trip to northern Norway from late September to March offers the best chance to see the northern lights (aurora borealis), when nights are dark enough.

 Are there toll roads or ferry crossings when travelling through Norway?

-Many roads require you to take a ferry at some point in order to cross a river or fjord.
-These are mostly short trips and are usually viewed as an extension of the road.
-You will be charged a small fee (generally 150-300 NOK) for using the ferry; this is usually billed electronically using the AutoPASS system.
+Many routes require you to take a car ferry at some point to cross a river or fjord.
+These are often short trips and are usually viewed as an extension of the road network.
+On most ferry routes you can pay using an AutoPASS tag (with some exceptions), and prices vary by route and by the vehicle size/length class used on that ferry.

-What kind of licence do you need to hire a campervan in Norway?
+What type of licence do you need to hire a campervan in Norway?

 Note: policies vary from supplier to supplier.
 Always check the T&Cs for your rental.